 Generally accepted accounting principles require the Foundation to consolidate entities in which it has control and an economic interest when that control is evidenced through a majority ownership or voting interest.
-The Sundari Foundation, Inc., has an economic interest and control of the Board of The Lotus House Thrift, LLC, The Lotus Wellness Center, LLC, and National Women's Shelter Network, LLC and therefore consolidation is required.
+The Sundari Foundation, Inc., has an economic interest and control of the Board of The Lotus House Thrift, LLC, and The Lotus Wellness Center, LLC, therefore consolidation is required.
 All material intra-organizational accounts and transactions have been eliminated in the accompanying consolidated financial statements.